Institut für deutsche Literatur

 (November 28, 2023) Moderation: Ada Bieber

-Lisa Tetzner Lectures since 2018:
+Lisa Tetzner Lectures:

 Anna Nordenstam, University of Gothenburg, Sweden